StrongShiv8/strongshiv8.github.io/_posts/2023-06-11-GoldenEye.md

 Now I get the reverse shell →

-As my shell called by the spell checker funciton →
+As my shell called by the spell checker function →

 ![80-1.png](/Vulnhub-Files/img/GoldenEye/80-1.png)